bitwig/bitwig-extensions/doc-source/Novation/LaunchPad Pro.md

 ### Steps

-The 32 pads displays 32 steps.
+The 32 upper pads displays 32 steps.
+The light will be bright if there is a note on at this steps, dimmed if there is a sustained note or off if there is nothing.

 The four scenes on the right lets you edit up to 8 bars, each scene buttons will display 2 bars: [1,2], [3,4], [5,6], [7,8].

 To set the length of the clip, you can hold **Shift** and press one of the 8 scenes, or a step.